swords02/openttd-ios-web/README.md

 Disclaimer: This is an unofficial fan-made port of the open-source project OpenTTD.
 It is not affiliated with or endorsed by the official OpenTTD team or its developers.

-OpenTTD is a simulation game based upon the popular Microprose game "Transport Tycoon Deluxe", written by Chris Sawyer.
+Open Transport Simulator, or OpenTTD, is a simulation game based upon the popular Microprose game "Transport Tycoon Deluxe", written by Chris Sawyer.
 It attempts to mimic the original game as closely as possible while adding new features!

 - Joystick map control: adapted UI to support mobile touch.
 - Pinch-to-zoom gesture: Use familiar multitouch gestures to smoothly zoom in and out of your transport networks.